 HAS YOUR POOL LOST ITS WOW-FACTOR?

-With our pool renovation service you can transform the look of your pool, using a range of fantastic pool finishes.
-From traditional tiled mosaics and vinyl lining to more contemporary pools and powder coated finishes, Alan Bettin Swimming Pools of Farnham will revitalise your pool, making it look potentially even better than the day it was first built.
+With our pool renovation service you can transform the look of your pool, using a range of fantastic pool finishes and our exquisite attention to detail .
+From traditional tiled mosaics and vinyl lining to more contemporary pools and powder coated finishes, Alan Bettin Swimming Pools of Farnham will revitalise your pool and pool safety cover, making it look potentially even better than the day it was first built.

 Looking for a little more from your swimming pool?
 Why not remodel or alter the size of it?
 Our team in Farnham can reshape and resize your swimming pool to your exact specifications, upgrading your pumps and heaters to match too.